anuraghazra/github-readme-stats/readme.md

 # Top Languages Card

-Top languages card shows github user's top languages which has been mostly used.
+Top languages card shows github user's top languages which have been mostly used.

 _NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of github-readme-stats_